 Our Work

-amfAR is a leading nonprofit advancing scientific discovery to improve global health, with a primary and enduring commitment to ending the HIV/AIDS epidemic.
-As a catalyst for breakthrough science, amfAR supports innovative research in HIV and other diseases where viruses and the immune system play a critical role.
+amfAR’s mission is to advance scientific discovery and transform global health with a primary and enduring commitment to ending AIDS.
+Serving as a catalyst for breakthrough science, amfAR supports innovative research in areas where viruses and the immune system play a defining role, including cancer, neurological conditions, autoimmune disorders, and other viral diseases.
+Through strategic investments, global research partnerships, and evidence-based policy leadership, amfAR helps accelerate discoveries that improve health and save lives.
 Since 1985, amfAR has raised more than $950 million and awarded in excess of 3,900 grants to scientists worldwide.

 amfAR’s top research priority is the pursuit of a cure for HIV/AIDS.
 From 2015 to 2020, we invested close to $53 million in 109 cure-focused research projects in 15 countries.
 Grants and fellowships support teams of scientists pursuing innovative strategies including cell and gene therapy, shock and kill, and post-treatment control.
 Many of these are supported through the amfAR Research Consortium on HIV Eradication, or ARCHE, launched in 2010 to accelerate the pace of cure research.
 Additionally, amfAR fellowships allow talented young researchers to conduct original investigations under the guidance of experienced scientists, helping to ensure the long-term vitality of AIDS research.